Pratikpr8/Pratikpr8/README.md

 Hello!
 My name is Pratik and I've been learning development.

 # About me
 I am absolutly loving development and coding!
 I'm always working on various topics and project to improve my skills.
+I started dev as an interest and ended up getting really invested into it which really helped me to take a decision that I was ready for a career change.
+Feel free to visit my portfolio site and check out some of the projects that I've been working on.

 ## 🔗 Links